Can You Get Long-Term Spousal Support in California?

 - Any other relevant factors considered equitable by the court.

 After a family court judge has determined that permanent spousal support is warranted, they must decide on payment duration.
+There are advantages and disadvantages to paying and receiving lump sum spousal support.

 What About the Length of the Marriage?